angell-co/FFFields/README.md

 1. `mutation`: required.
 Set this to the GraphQL mutation you want to use, e.g. `upsertJobs`.
 2. `enabled`: optional, defaults to `true`.
 Set this to false if you want to submit a disabled element.
 3. `redirect`: optional, defualts to `null`.
 Set this to the path you want the user to be redirected to after a successful submission.
 Token substituion is supported so `/jobs/edit/{id}` would replace `{id}` with the ID value that is returned after submission.
 Currently supported tokens are `{id}`, `{slug}` and `{url}`.
-4. `elementId`: optinoal, defualts to `null`.
+4. `elementId`: optional, defualts to `null`.
 Set this to the ID of the element you want to edit.

 ## FFFields Roadmap